yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 ```yaml
 KEY: VALUE
 ```
-You should add your neighbors into the conf.yaml.
+You should add your neighbors to the conf.yaml.
+The [IRI guide](root://iri/0.1/how-to-guide/find-neighbor-iri-node.md) describes how you can find neighbors.

 An example conf.yaml: